michel4j/uso/docs/source/user_guide/proposals.rst

 The proposal preview page also includes a toolbar with several icons that allow you to perform actions on the proposal:

-* Add an **Attachment**: This allows you to upload additional files related to the proposal, such as supporting documents.
+- :icon:`bi bi-paperclip` **Attachments** Manage attachments, this displays a modal dialog for uploading additional files related to the proposal, such as supporting documents.
-* **Clone**: duplicates the proposal, creating a new proposal with the same content.
+- :icon:`bi bi-copy` **Clone** duplicates the proposal, creating a new proposal with the same content.
 This is useful if you want to create a similar proposal without starting from scratch.
-* **Edit**: returns you to the proposal form for editing.
+- :icon:`bi bi-pencil` **Edit** returns you to the proposal form for editing.
-* **Delete**: removes the proposal from the system.
+- :icon:`bi bi-trash` **Delete** removes the proposal from the system.
 Only available for draft proposals.
 This action is irreversible, and once a proposal is deleted, it cannot be recovered,
-* **Submit**: submits the proposal for review.
+- :icon:`bi bi-arrow-right-circle` **Submit** submits the proposal for review.
 This action is only available when the proposal is complete and valid.
   Once submitted, the proposal cannot be edited, but you can respond to reviewer comments if the proposal is accepted or under review.